PlanetSideGoblinMod/PlanetSideGoblinMod/README.md

 Alpha Release is planned to test the worst-case game mode called Goblin Mode, which is the minimum "playable" physics for 10,000 unsharded concurrent players with a maximum 10Gbps server upload bandwidth.
 Goblin Mode as a default game mode is meant to attract and keep the highest amount of players possible.
 Since Goblin Tribe is a competitive gaming clan, there will be an alternate, competitive game mode with options for CS2-style "subticks" among other detailed customizations.

 #### Acknowledgements and Dedication

+Thank you Stewie for sharing your last years with us.

 This project is dedicated to Goblin Tribe including GOB competitive and ex-members, ALL of the PlanetSide staff--no exception--who made this scale of MMOFPS possible (especially Don Neufeld), and all of our friends in the PlanetSide 2 community especially Recursion, FEFA, Saka, PREY, DPSO, CIK, MERC, TIDE, H00D, ZYZZ, MADE, RALI, BRAC, YLBT, FUOC, and many others.
 This project is also especially dedicated to FrogMike, Therum, Luffy, and [Zagszy](https://www.youtube.com/watch?v=3b3u3ibY9XY).